-Chabot-Las Positas Community College District (CCD) spans 559.4 square miles in southeastern Alameda County (Aaa Issuer Rating/ Stable) and a small portion of Contra Costa County (Aa2 Issuer Rating/Stable).
-The district serves approximately 17,230 full-time equivalent students (FTEs) at its two colleges, Chabot in Hayward (Aa2 Issuer Rating/No Outlook), and Las Positas in Livermore.
-The district's service area has an estimated population of 600,000, and also includes the cities of Pleasanton, San Leandro (Aa2 Issuer

-Rating/Stable), Union City and Dublin.
-Methodology
+Chabot-Las Positas Community College District encompasses 559.4 square miles located in southeastern Alameda County (Aaa stable) and a small portion of Contra Costa County (Aa2 stable).
+The district serves approximately 16,300 full-time equivalent students (FTEs) at its two colleges, Chabot in Hayward and Las Positas in Livermore.
+The district's service area has an estimated population of 700,000, and also includes the cities of Pleasanton, San Leandro (Aa2 stable), Union City and Dublin.